Toy Story 4: Casting

-Most of the previous voice actors, including Tom Hanks and Tim Allen, signed on to reprise their roles.
+Voice recording began in September 2018 and ended in January 2019.
+Most of the previous voice actors, including Hanks and Allen, signed on to reprise their roles.
 Hanks stated in May 2016 that he had recorded his first lines for Woody.
-Annie Potts was confirmed to return as Bo Peep, after being absent from Toy Story 3.
-Potts was told by Pixar's then chief creative officer John Lasseter that her character's absence in the third film was attributed to them saving her for the fourth.
+Potts was confirmed to return as Bo Peep, after being absent from Toy Story 3.
+She was told by Pixar's then chief creative officer John Lasseter that her character's absence in the third film was attributed to them saving her for the fourth.
 Don Rickles intended to reprise his role as Mr. Potato Head, but died in April 2017, before any lines were recorded as the script was still being rewritten.
 According to Cooley, Rickles' family contacted Pixar to search ways for his inclusion in the film.
 Pixar reviewed 25 years of archival material that Rickles had participated in, including unused lines from the first three Toy Story films, video games and other related media for the franchise, and other works, and repurposed them for use within the film.
+The film is dedicated to both Rickles and animator Adam Burke, who died in 2017 and 2018, respectively.

 Tony Hale was cast as Forky, a homemade toy suffering an existential crisis.
 Hale has performed roles before with similar panicked characters, including Buster Bluth on Arrested Development and Gary Walsh on Veep.
 When asked to voice Forky, Hale said, "A utensil's existential crisis?
 I'm in!"
 Keegan-Michael Key and Jordan Peele were cast as a pair of carnival prize plush toys named Ducky and Bunny.
 Cooley said that while they brought them on to provide some improvised comedy to the film, "they were story motivated which elevated Ducky and Bunny and the film to a level I never could have expected."
 Additionally, Keanu Reeves was announced to be voicing a character in the film named Duke Caboom.
 Reeves said he was contacted by Pixar, much to his surprise, with the intention of voicing the part and letting him develop the character's verbal mannerisms.
 On March 22, 2019, Madeleine McGraw, who had previously voiced Maddy McGear in Pixar's Cars 3, was revealed to be voicing Bonnie, who was voiced by Emily Hahn in the previous film and other works.
 Comedians Carol Burnett, Mel Brooks, Carl Reiner, and Betty White were added to the cast to voice a set of four toys that Bonnie played with as a toddler but had since outgrown, acting as "veteran" toys to help Woody prepare for when the same happens to him.